 Annual Revenue

-Insurers use your firm's annual turnover as a key pricing factor.
-Higher revenue typically means larger matters, more clients, and greater exposure.
-A sole practitioner earning $150K will pay less than a firm turning over $5M+.
+Fee revenue is a primary rating factor.
+Higher revenue typically signals larger matters, more clients, and greater aggregate exposure.
+A sole practitioner earning $150K faces a very different premium to a firm turning over $5M.

 👥